A Wine of Wizardry: Late twentieth century criticism

-After 1926, “A Wine of Wizardry” went out of print for thirty-eight years, except for one 1948 appearance in the fanzine Fantasy Commentator with four full-page illustrations by Joseph Kruchner.
-The poem was reprinted in 1964 in a 120-copy limited edition with an introduction by historian Dale L. Walker stating: “... to the devotee of the weird and macabre, to the visionary, the dreamer, and the admirer of colorful writing, bookstalls are still scoured for the volume containing this unusual poem.
+After 1926, "A Wine of Wizardry" went out of print for thirty-eight years, except for one 1948 appearance in the fanzine Fantasy Commentator with four full-page illustrations by Joseph Kruchner.
+The poem was reprinted in 1964 in a 120-copy limited edition with an introduction by historian Dale L. Walker stating: "... to the devotee of the weird and macabre, to the visionary, the dreamer, and the admirer of colorful writing, bookstalls are still scoured for the volume containing this unusual poem.
 Quite possibly there is no middle road in judging this poem.
-One either likes it very much or not at all.”
+One either likes it very much or not at all."

 Fantasy author Fritz Leiber wrote: "It's a grand compilation of eerie scenes and weird legends--a panorama of fantasy, particularly fantasy tinged with supernatural horror in the manner of Coleridge's 'Kubla Khan," which to my mind it equals.
 The poem is a catalogue of shivery and often ghoulish wonders, and in showing by his colorful imagery that these have a wild theatrical beauty, Sterling makes a genuine achievement."

-In 1969, Charles Angoff, president of the Poetry Society of America, included “A Wine of Wizardry” in the Society’s book George Sterling: A Centenary Memoir-Anthology to celebrate the hundredth anniversary of Sterling’s birth.
+In 1969, Charles Angoff, president of the Poetry Society of America, included "A Wine of Wizardry" in the Society's book George Sterling: A Centenary Memoir-Anthology to celebrate the hundredth anniversary of Sterling's birth.

-In 1971, "A Wine of Wizardry" was published in a mass-market paperback for the first time, in New Worlds for Old, edited by Lin Carter.
+In 1971, the poem was published in a mass-market paperback for the first time, in New Worlds for Old, edited by Lin Carter.
 In a preface to the poem, Carter said of Sterling: "The modern poets have long ago left behind those appurtenances at which he excelled——verbal music, rhyme, jeweled coloring," and discussed Sterling's relationship with Clark Ashton Smith.

+In 1977, Professor Arthur Chandler reprinted the "A Wine of Wizardry" in his book Old Tales of San Francisco, commenting: '"The [sic] Wine of Wizardry' gives us the best of Sterling's consummate handling of rhyme and meter and his skill in conjuring up exotic fantasies from the semiconscious mind."